mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 - Added checks to prevent NRE in `GeocodeAttributeSearchWindow` when searching with an invalid token or no connection.
 - Fix issue where side wall mesh generation did not work with elevated terrain.
 - Fix issue with scaling prefabs for POI's.
 Enables correct scaling of objects with map.
+- Fix issue with UvModifier where it calculates roof uv positions wrong

 #### Known Issues
 - `Filters` with empty key or value parameters will exclude all features in a layer.